MyNameIsTakenOMG/aws-sysops-associate/README.md

     - expedited (1-5 mins)
     - standard (3-5 hrs)
     - bulk (5-12 hrs)
-- s3 vault policies and vault lock
+- s3 glacier vault policies and vault lock
-  - each vault has one vault access policy(like bucket policy) and vault lock policy( for regulatory and compliance requirements)
+  - each vault has one vault access policy(like bucket policy)
+  - vault lock policy( for regulatory and compliance requirements)
-- s3 notifications for restore operations
+- s3 glacier notifications for restore operations
   - vault notification configuration: Configure a vault so that when a job completes, a message is sent to SNS.
 Optionally, specify an SNS topic when you initiate a job.
-  - s3 event notification: S3 supports the restoration of objects archived to S3 Glacier storage classes.
+  - s3 glacier event notification: S3 supports the restoration of objects archived to S3 Glacier storage classes.
 Notify when restore job initiated, or notify when restore job is completed
 - s3 multi-part upload: (max parts: 10000)
   - Recommended for files > 100MB, must use for files > 5GB
   - failures: restart the failed parts